epsilonsample/redacted-project-docs/content/how-to/create-sr-ticket.md

 ## Prerequisites

 - Field Sales or Billing role
-- Access to eBilling Workbench
 - Delivery ticket exists for the bit.

 ## Steps

-1. Navigate to **eBilling Workbench**.
+1. Navigate to the **eBilling Workbench** view from the left menu.
-2. Find the ticket line for the bit.
+2. Find the ticket line for the bit in the results table.
 3. Click on the ticket line to open the action menu.
-4. Click **Create Service Receipt** (or similar action).
+4. Click the **Create Service Receipt** button.
-5. Enter service receipt details:
+5. Enter the service receipt details:
    - Service date
    - Well information
    - Run details
    - Billable information
-6. Review all information
+6. Review all information for accuracy.
-7. Click **Submit**
+7. Click the **Submit** button.

 ## Service Receipt Information

-A service receipt typically includes:
+A service receipt includes:

 - Bit serial number
 - Customer and well information
 - Service dates
-- Run data and performance.
+- Run data and performance
 - Billing details

 ## After Creating

 - The service receipt is created.
-- Line status updates to **Billed**.
+- The Line Status updates to **Billed**.
 - The ticket appears in eBilling Workbench for review.
-- Billing team can process the invoice.
+- The billing team can process the invoice.

 ## Adding Documentation